containers/buildah/docs/buildah-manifest-create.1.md

 Instead of exiting with an error when *listNameOrIndexName* already exists, amend the existing image.
-When *listNameOrIndexName* is a manifest list, the contents of *listNameOrIndexName* are not modified unless *imageName*s are given.
+When *listNameOrIndexName* is a manifest list, the contents of *listNameOrIndexName* are not modified unless *imageNames* are given.
 When *listNameOrIndexName* is a regular image, that image is converted into a manifest list with the original image as its first entry.